FDA-AI/FDAi/docs/treaty/logical-treaty.md

 Reducing spending on war by 1% annually would reduce the per-person costs by [$22,969](savings-from-1-percent-less-war.md) over an 80-year lifespan.

+# Cost of Disease

+The **$244 trillion** total global annual cost of disease is a comprehensive measure that encompasses direct healthcare costs, indirect economic losses, and the $100k valuation of a Year of Life Lost (YLL) and a $100k valuation Disability-Adjusted Life Year (DALYs).

 # Redirecting 1% of Military Spending to Healthcare Innovation

-The global cost of conflict is staggering, not just in human lives but also in economic terms.
  By redirecting just 1% of war spending each year to using AI to automate clinical research and personalized, preventive, precision medicine over 80 years, we would save lives, reduce disability, and significantly impact the global economy.
 The monetary benefit of this shift would be approximately [$1,235,443](value-of-automating-research.md) per person over 80 years.

 # Total Net Benefit of Less War and More Cures